The end of another year doesn’t only mean winter break and holiday celebrations with family.

 There’s a useful saying about facing your fears that high school seniors should really take to heart.

 Deadlines.
-Sit down with a calendar — we recommend a real paper calendar — and write down all your deadlines.
+Sit down with a calendar — we recommend a real paper calendar — and write down all your college application deadlines.

 Yes, a whole bunch of them are clustered together on the first and the fifteenth.
 Breathe.